alphagov/forms/research/2023-09-26-Early_Access_Journey.md

 ## 2023-09-06 / Sprint 37

 ## Aims
-- Test acceptance of the early access sign up journey
+- Test acceptance of the ‘early access’ sign up journey
 - Understand how new users feel about the journey / process
 - Understand how dept admin users feel about the process
 - Identify any barriers to adoption of GOV.UK Forms through an ‘early access’ model